cristianrb/go_design_patterns/README.md

   - High-level modules should not depend upon low-level ones; use abstractions.

 ## Design Patterns
+### Adapter
+- Determine the API you have and the API you need.
+- Create a component which aggregates (has a pointer to, ...) the adapter.
+- Intermediate representations can pile up: use caching and other optimizations.

+### Bridge
+- Decouple abstraction from implementation.
+- Both can exist as hierarchies.
+- A stronger form of encapsulation.

 ### Builder
  - A builder is a separate component used for building an object.
  - To make builder fluent, return the receiver - allows chaining.